TritonDataCenter/sdc-docker/docs/images.md

 ordering:

 - `docker pull|images|history|inspect`
+    - really need the IMGAPI local cache (see img-mgmt plan)
 - `docker rmi`
+    -
 - `docker pull` support for repositories other than the default
 - speed: start tracking time to do all these endpoints
 - plan out `docker commit|build|push` et al